glouppe/info8010-deep-learning/lecture3.md

 ## Primitives

-Most automatically-differentiable frameworks are defined by a collection of composable of *primitive* operations.
+Most automatically-differentiable frameworks are defined by a collection of composable *primitive* operations.

 .center.width-80[![](figures/lec3/jax-primitives.png)]